plsql-class-group-work-auca/plsql-class-activity/README.md

 - see [screenshot 1](<Scenario 2/screenshots/03-bulk_insert.png>)
 - see [screenshot 2](<Scenario 2/screenshots/04-show all patients.png>)
 - see [screenshot 3](<Scenario 2/screenshots/05- admit patient and check count>)

+# Comments By Each Member
+1. Musoni Nshuti Sam: Created Organization, helped develop scripts and take screenshots, guided other members.